xiix0/scam/README.md

-Love is in the offing.
-Be affectionate to one who adores you.
+There's small choice in rotten apples.
+		-- William Shakespeare, "The Taming of the Shrew"